 Also, buy travel insurance that covers you for medical emergencies in the country you’re traveling to.
 Ask lots of questions to make sure you know what it covers.
 A good policy will cover the cost of transporting you to the nearest quality hospital if you aren’t already near one.

 What if I lose my passport while traveling?

 Before you even leave home, make at least two copies of the photo page of your passport.
 Give one copy to someone you trust who won’t be traveling with you.
 Take the other copy with you, and store it somewhere different from where you keep your passport.
-It’s also a good idea to scan a copy onto your computer at home and email the file to yourself.
+Better yet, scan a copy onto your computer at home and email the file to yourself.

 Find out where the nearest embassy or consulate is to where you’re going.
 Have their address and contact information with you when you start your trip.
 If you lose your passport, they’re the ones who can help you get a replacement.
 Get in touch with them as soon as possible, and get the process started.

 What if I hate it?

 If you’re on your trip and find that you’re not enjoying yourself, ask yourself why.
 Do you not like the climate?
 Are you in a big city but would rather be at the beach?
 Is your hotel run down?
 Are you traveling too quickly?

 If there’s something you can do during your trip to improve the situation, do it.
 Nothing says you can’t change your plans halfway through your vacation.
 If you can’t do anything to change your situation, at least finding the reason you’re not enjoying your trip will help you when planning the next one.
 If you realized traveling to northern Europe in winter is not your thing, pick a different season or destination next time.